Prasanth-126/DOJO/DojoX/ArrayList/Methods.md

 ```

 **Explanation:**
-`addRange()` appends multiple elements from an array or another collection at once.
+Adds multiple elements from an array or collection at once.
-Useful for bulk insertion.

 ---